 Agriculture in India

-• India ranked first in the production of milk, second in dry fruits, third in fish production, fourth in egg, and fifth in poultry production worldwide.
+- India ranks first in the production of milk, second in dry fruits, third in fish production, fourth in egg, and fifth in poultry production worldwide.

-• From 87 USD bn to 397 USD Indian agriculture production increased in the past 14 years, which is an 11% annual growth rate.
+- From 87 USD bn to 397 USD Indian agriculture production increased in the past 14 years, reflecting an 11% annual growth rate.

 5. Russia